sublimelsp/LSP-angular/README.md

 ## Versioning

+This language service extension relies on the `@angular/language-server` and `typescript` packages for its backend.
+`@angular/language-server` is always bundled with the extension, and is always the latest version at the time of the release.

-For people who need an older version of the angular server, this is how to point to a local @angular/language-server.
+For people who need an older version of the angular server, this is how to point to a local `@angular/language-server`.

-Override the start command in a ST project file, to point to a local @angular/language-server
+Override the start command in a ST project file, to point to a local `@angular/language-server`

 ```javascript
 {